board of trustee members

 Rebecca Foster is the CEO of the San Francisco Housing Accelerator Fund, a community development financial institution that invests in affordable housing.
 Prior to leading the Housing Accelerator Fund, Rebecca worked on public private partnerships in Mayor Lee's office, focusing on issues ranging from family homelessness to citywide broadband.
 Rebecca spent eight years in public sector and infrastructure investment banking at Goldman Sachs in New York and San Francisco, raising capital for governments, universities, and utilities.
 She received her BA from Brown University and her MBA from the Stanford Graduate School of Business.
 Rebecca serves on the boards of ARTA, a whitewater rafting organization, the California Housing Partnership Corporation, and SFFS.
 She lives in the Castro with her husband, Doug, and three boys: Rowan (Class of 2024), Henry (Class of 2026), and Mattias (Class of 2030).

-Jennifer Hsieh has spent the last 12 years leading finance teams at various tech start-ups, serving most recently as Head of Finance at CareZone, a digital health company.
+Jennifer Hsieh (Treasurer) has spent the last 12 years leading finance teams at various tech start-ups, serving most recently as Head of Finance at CareZone, a digital health company.
 At CareZone, she led the company through multiple financings and played an integral role in all strategic and operational decisions, culminating in the sale of the company’s technology assets to Walmart.
 Just prior to making the leap into the start-up world, Jen was with Goldman Sachs in their Technology, Media, Telecom and Leveraged Finance investment banking groups.
 She started her career at Deutsche Banc Alex Brown in technology investment banking later transitioning to equity research where she covered the internet sector.
-While Jen was born in New York, she grew up mostly overseas spending 8 years living in Australia and the UK.
+While Jen was born in New York, she grew up mostly overseas, spending eight years living in Australia and the UK.
 She received her BA from Wellesley College and her MBA from the Wharton School.
 She currently lives in Noe Valley with her husband, P.J.
 Haley, and her two sons, Quinn (SFFS Class of 2028) and Connor.

 Rob Lippincott is an educational consultant and edtech executive devoted to pursuing innovation at the intersection of learning and technology.
 As a senior vice president at PBS, Discovery, and Pearson, he has led the creation of media and technology products that are used in more than half of U.S. schools.
 He is active on several boards of directors and advisors for edtech firms and initiatives, as well as board chair for Enso Village, a Zen-inspired senior living community under development in Healdsburg.
 He has previously served on the Board of Sidwell Friends School, Cambridge Friends School, and the New England Aquarium.
 Rob taught at Newtown Friends School, Abington Friends School, Stowe School, and the Harvard Graduate School of Education.
 He lives with his wife, Jenifer, in Mill Valley, across the bridge from two San Francisco-based daughters and has enjoyed watching nephews and niece (Nick '16, Theo '24, and Kate '19) thrive at San Francisco Friends School.